alexch/codelikethis/public/lessons/javascript/evented_io.md

 Example:

-    console.log("what is your name?")
+    console.log("what is your name?");
     function sayHi(name) {
         console.log('Hi, ' + name + '!');
     }
     process.stdin.once('data', sayHi);

+This means

+1. ask the user their name
+2. define a function named `sayHi` that accepts a parameter named `name`
+3. "hey standard input, once you receive a `data` chunk, pass it in to the `sayHi` function".

 # Anonymous Callbacks

-An anonymous callback is defined *inline*.
+An anonymous callback is also a function, but this time it's defined *inline*.

 Example:

-    console.log("what is your name?")
+    console.log("what is your name?");
     process.stdin.once('data', function (name) {
         console.log('Hi, ' + name + '!');
     });

-Note that the *second parameter* to the `once` method is the same as the *entire sayHi function* from the previous slide...
+Note that the *second argument* to the `once` method is the same as the *entire sayHi function* from the previous slide...

 * up to and including the close brace `}`...
 * but not including the close paren and semicolon `);`
+* and (naturally) not including a function name

 # Anonymous Fat-Arrow Callbacks